 At the time of publishing this article, the best way to contact Jorge Mendoza is through email or on LinkedIn.
 I decided to send him an invite on LinkedIn before sent him an email to let him know that I was serious.
 I also wanted him to have the opportunity to put a face to my name.

 Jorge speaks perfect English and is fluent in Spanish.
 He grew up in Mexico City and knows the area very well.
-He’s also down-to-Earth and has almost 15 years of tour guide experience.
+He’s also down-to-Earth and has more than 15 years of tour guide experience.
 We really enjoyed his extensive knowledge of the Aztec ruins, Mexican history, Mayan culture.

 If you decide to book with Jorge Mendoza, please contact him as soon as possible to confirm his availability.
 He is a one man show, and he is always in high demand.
 His current email address is: firstname.lastname@example.org and here’s link to his profile on LinkedIn.